Bureau of Alcohol, Tobacco, Firearms and Explosives

-The Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE), commonly referred to as the ATF, is a domestic law enforcement agency within the United States Department of Justice.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF; unofficially abbreviated as BATFE) is a federal law enforcement agency under the United States Department of Justice.
 Its responsibilities include the investigation and prevention of federal offenses involving the unlawful use, manufacture, and possession of firearms and explosives; acts of arson and bombings; and illegal trafficking and tax evasion of alcohol and tobacco products.

 ATF also regulates via licensing the sale, possession, and transportation of firearms, ammunition, and explosives in interstate commerce.
 Many of ATF's activities are carried out in conjunction with task forces made up of state and local law enforcement officers, such as Project Safe Neighborhoods.

 ATF operates a unique fire research laboratory in Beltsville, Maryland, where full-scale mock-ups of criminal arson can be reconstructed.
 ATF had 5,285 employees and an annual budget of almost $1.5 billion in 2021.
-ATF has received criticism over its handling of the investigation leading up to the Ruby Ridge standoff and the Waco siege.
+ATF has received criticism over its handling of the investigation leading up to the Ruby Ridge standoff, the Waco siege, Operation Fast and Furious, and other controversies.